 As I mentioned in the definition of a change agent, a change can be done internally and externally.
 As you are in the process of working toward your goals, do not forget about your internal state: your emotional well-being.
 Be kind to yourself by valuing your mental health.
 Take regular breaks to recharge your mental and creative battery.
 All this time, society has been teaching us to take holidays to recuperate from work.
 Taking holidays should actually be done even before you feel the heat from work to prevent burnout.
 If you have a planned vacation, you will have something to look forward to, so you have some milestones to reach and celebrate.
 Finally, be grateful for the small things around you.
 I always say when you are on a journey toward a beautiful destination, do not forget to stop and smell the flowers, admire the blue sky, and listen to the chirps of the birds—because they are beautiful too.

 - Be agile and open to experience

-While you may have full control over what can be changed within you, you do not have control over what other people might or might not do.
+While you may have full control over what can be changed within you, you cannot control what other people might or might not do.
 You can, however, influence others to be better.
 Be transparent and communicative and use every opportunity to exchange ideas.
-I have regular talks with my manager and colleagues about how to improve our work and wellbeing, and in every single brainstorm, we all learn something new.
-Keep taking steps, even if it is a tiny step, to improve yourself every single day.
+I have regular talks with my team about how to improve our work and well-being, and in every single brainstorm, we all learn something new.
+Keep taking steps, even if it is a tiny steps, to improve yourself every single day.